watson-developer-cloud/assistant-with-discovery/README.md

 This application demonstrates the combination of the Conversation and Retrieve and Rank services.
 First, users pose questions to the Conversation service.
 If Conversation is not able to confidently answer, Conversation Enhanced executes a call to Retrieve and Rank to provide the user with a list of helpful answers.

+<b>Either way you deploy this app, you must have a Bluemix account and run some steps within Bluemix.</b>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[<img src="readme_images/bluemix.png" width="200"/>](#bluemix)     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[<img src="readme_images/local.png" width="200"/>](#local)

 # How the app works
 The application is designed and trained for chatting with a cognitive car.
 The chat interface is on the left, and the JSON that the JavaScript code receives from the server is on the right.
 A user is able to ask two primary categories of questions.

 Commands may be issued to the car to perform simple operations.
-These commands are run against a small set of sample data trained with intents like these:
+These commands are run against a small set of sample data trained with intents like "turn_on", "weather", and "capabilities"

-    turn_on
-    weather
-    capabilities

-Example commands that can be executed by the Conversation service are "turn on windshield wipers" or "play music".
+Example commands that can be executed by the Conversation service are:

+    turn on windshield wipers
+    play music

 This app has also ingested and trained itself based on a car manual.
 In addition to conversational commands, you can also ask questions that you would expect to have answered in your car manual.
+For example:

-For example, "How do I check my tire pressure" or "How do I turn on cruise control".
+    How do I check my tire pressure
+    How do I turn on cruise control

 To watch a video about the code behind this app, see below.